jonatasbaldin/jonatasbaldin.github.io/_posts/2015-03-15-install-linux-from-network.md

 ### HTTP ###
 The webserver hosts the seeds and Ubuntu installation files (again, the ISO extracted).

-### Seed File ###
+### Seed Files ###
-Instead of manually typing the parameters during the installation process, the Seed Files allow you to pre configure it.
+Instead of manually typing the parameters during the installation process, the seed files allow you to pre configure it.
 CentOS/RHEL has different names and syntax.
 The firts one's called Kickstart File (KS) and the second Preseed file.
 Here I am going to post what I'm using in my lab, but the official documentation in the references has all the options available.

 **CentOS/RHEL KS Seed**